Fleeing and Eluding Lawyer Chicago

-Being charged with fleeing and eluding a police officer in Illinois is a serious criminal matter that can result in jail time, loss of driving privileges, heavy fines, and a permanent criminal record.
-What may have started as a moment of confusion, panic, or poor judgment can quickly turn into a criminal case that threatens your freedom and your ability to drive legally.
+Being charged with fleeing and eluding a police officer in Illinois is a serious criminal matter that can lead to jail time, driver’s license suspension, steep fines, and a permanent criminal record.
+Even what began as confusion, panic, poor visibility, or an attempt to locate a safe area to stop can quickly become a criminal case carrying harsh penalties.

 Understanding Fleeing and Eluding Under Illinois Law